-Just now we’ve covered that first beta of Advanced SystemCare 6 installs ASC surfing Protection add-on for browsers like Firefox, Chrome and IE automatically without user permission, we’re following that post with how to disable Surfing Protection feature in ASC and how to remove installed the Advanced SystemCare Surfing Protection extension from browsers.
+Just now we’ve covered that the first beta of Advanced SystemCare 6 installs ASC surfing Protection add-on for browsers like Firefox, Chrome and IE automatically without user permission, we’re following up that post with how to disable Surfing Protection feature in ASC?And how to remove the installed Advanced SystemCare Surfing Protection extension from browsers.

 Disabling Advanced SystemCare’s Surfing Protection feature for browsers

-We’ve spotted that ASC offers option to disable the Surfing Protection in its Settings but that not disable or removes the extensions from browsers.
+We’ve spotted that ASC offers option to disable the Surfing Protection in its Settings, but that doesn’t disable or removes the extensions from browsers.